-This colorful, art nouveau hotel is big on character, but short on real luxury, making it a decent budget choice if you're for looking for something original.
+This colorful, art nouveau hotel is big on character, but short on real luxury, making it a decent budget choice if you're looking for something original.
 The building dates from the early 20th century and functioned as Žižkov's city hall and then a theater.
 It was rebuilt in 2000 and remains the nicest spot in a rapidly gentrifying but still gritty neighborhood.
-The rooms retain some of the original art nouveau design but given a modern update.
-There is no metro station nearby; the best way to get here by public transportation is to take tram no. 5, 9, or 26 from Hlavní nádraží.
+The rooms retain some of the original art nouveau design.
+There is no Metro station nearby; the best way to get here by public transportation is to take Tram No. 5, 9, or 26 from Hlavní nádraží.

 Particularly for those on a second or third visit to Prague, staying out of the old center can make for a much more interesting and real trip, and Žižkov is a fantastically interesting district to explore, with new cafes, bars, and galleries popping up almost daily.
 Plus the tram ride into town is only about 20 minutes.

 With their cheerful red carpets and wooden beams, the rooms are comfortable and original, and despite the age of the building, the owners manage to keep them warm in Prague's winter chill.

 YOU SHOULD KNOW The Wi-Fi can be very slow, and some rooms are in need of a bit of love.

 Bathrooms are functional if not beautiful, with a choice between a shower or a bath in many rooms.

 The hotel's communal areas all win points because of the care taken in the restoration of this fantastic old building--the antique details on the walls and ceilings are really pretty.

 It's not a fully appointed spa, but there's a sauna guests can use for a small fee.

 A hot and cold buffet breakfast is served in the splendor of the former theater's main auditorium, making for a pleasingly dramatic start to the day.